Models¶

 A trained Gaussian process can then be mapped onto a tabulated 2-body

-potential and a tabultaed 3-body potential via the build grid
+potential and a tabultaed 3-body potential via the build grid function call.

 A mapped model can be thensaved, loaded and used to run molecular